-Also included in this column is personal use of corporate aircraft for 2022 in the amount of \$29,785.12 for Mr. Missad, and \$9,005.41 for Mr. Webster.
+Also included in this column is personal use of corporate aircraft for 2023 in the amount of \$32,562.76 for Mr. Missad.
 We permit limited personal use of corporate aircraft by our Named Executives, and personal use of our aircraft requires approval by our Chief Executive Officer.
 We calculate the incremental cost to our Company for personal use of our aircraft based on the cost of fuel and oil per hour of flight; trip-related inspections, repairs and maintenance; landing, parking and hangar fees; supplies; and other variable costs.
 Since our aircraft is used primarily for business travel, we do not include the fixed costs that do not change based on personal usage, such as pilots' salaries, the purchase or leasing costs of our aircraft, and the cost of maintenance not related to specific trips.

-The amount in this column also includes the following fringe benefits, none of which exceeded the greater of \$25,000 or 10% of the Named Executive's aggregate fringe benefits; use of Company-owned property; a convenience allowance; and taxes paid on behalf of the Named Executive.
+The amount in this column also includes the following fringe benefits, none of which exceeded the greater of \$25,000 or 10% of the Named Executive's aggregate fringe benefits: use of Company-owned property; a convenience allowance; and taxes paid on behalf of the Named Executive.

-- 5. Mr. Webster retired from the Company effective as of December 31, 2022 - 6.
-Mr. Worthington first became a Named Executive in 2021.
+5. Mr. Schwartz first became a Named Executive in 2023.